 Their inspiration for the Foldscope originated from field visits around the world, where they continually encountered bulky, broken microscopes, or a lack of microscopes entirely.
 As traditional microscopes are often expensive or cumbersome, they realized the universal scale of this problem and the need for a low-cost, revolutionary solution.

 What is the best microscope you can build for under $1 in parts?
 This question motivated their work.
 In the early days of the project, ideas for the low-cost microscope were sketched down on paper.
 These sketches struck a chord.
 Although the sketching on paper was initially simply practical-- it also alluded to a critical revelation in the search for a low cost medium: paper.
-Paper is a brilliant and versatile material, as it is both very inexpensive, but also gives rise to precision when it is folded into specific configurations.
+Paper is a brilliant and versatile material, as it is not only very inexpensive, but also gives rise to precision when it is folded into specific configurations.

 The project blossomed into the invention of the Foldscope, the foldable microscope made mostly of paper, that to this day still achieves the goal of being less than one U.S. dollar in parts.